Krishprajapati15/dotnet/QN11/README.md

 The server-side script retrieves books data stored in the database and provides methods to query and fetch the information.
 It may include functionalities to filter books based on specific criteria, such as author, publisher, or publication date.

+### Book Data Columns

+The following columns are retrieved and displayed:

 - **id**: Unique identifier for each book.
 - **title**: Title of the book.
 - **publisher**: Publisher of the book.